just1ncannady/AlexaInSpace2022/_sources/lessons/01-01-stu-intro-to-ai-and-alexa.rst

 	<h3>New Words: Wake Words, Intents, and Utterances</h3>

-	<p>Alexa uses <span class="hover vocab yui-wk-div" data-id="artificial intelligence (AI)">AI</span> to build on preprogrammed skills, speech recognition, and speech synthesis to interact with humans to improve productivity.
+	<p>Alexa uses <span class="hover vocab yui-wk-div" data-id="artificial intelligence (AI)">AI</span> to build on preprogrammed skills, <span class="hover vocab yui-wk-div" data-id="speech recognition">speech recognition</span>, and <span class="hover vocab yui-wk-div" data-id="speech synthesis">speech synthesis</span> to interact with humans to improve productivity.
 In the next lesson, you will begin exploring how you will be able to build your own <span class="hover vocab yui-wk-div" data-id="Alexa">Alexa</span> skill.
 This video introduces some words that will be necessary to begin building your skill.
-As you watch the video, listen for the terms wake word, intent, and utterance.</p>
+As you watch the video, listen for the terms: <span class="hover vocab yui-wk-div" data-id="wake word"></span>wake word, <span class="hover vocab yui-wk-div" data-id="intent">intent</span>, and <span class="hover vocab yui-wk-div" data-id="utterance">utterance</span>.</p>

 .. youtube:: 0wqCo7SHiB4
 	:width: 560